Bronchiolitis is swelling and mucus buildup in the smallest air passages in the lungs (bronchioles). It is usually due to a viral infection.

 Most cases of bronchiolitis cannot be prevented because the viruses that cause the infection are common in the environment.
 Careful hand washing, especially around infants, can help prevent the spread of viruses.

 A medicine called palivizumab (Synagis) that boosts the immune system may be recommended for certain children.
-Your child's doctor will let you know if this medicine is right for your child.
+Your child's provider will let you know if this medicine is right for your child.

 Respiratory syncytial virus - bronchiolitis; Flu - bronchiolitis; Wheezing - bronchiolitis